rbalet/ngx-back-button/README.md

 But inside your app, you always have the `/tabs` first.

-Adding `fallbackPrefix: '/tabs'` will be the same as if you were doing the following
+Adding `fallbackPrefix: '/tabs'` will be the same as if you were doing the following:

 ```html
 <button ngxBackButton="/tabs/login">